 Tally-Ho An old-school steakhouse.
 509 Mangum Avenue, Selma.
 334/875-1390

 Selma is a small town, and if you’re staying overnight, it’s important to book ahead.
-Most its offerings are chain motels, which cluster along Highland Avenue (US 80), about two miles from the Pettus Bridge.
+Except for the St. James, most its offerings are chain motels, which cluster along Highland Avenue (US 80), about two miles from the Pettus Bridge.
 Here are your best options:

 Hampton Inn Selma A top-rated property with pool and free breakfast.